emeinhardt/gregex/README.md

 ## Usage

   - The code in this repository can be imported as a package for programmatic use: `import gregex`.
   - The command-line interface can be accessed via the usual `python -m gregex ...` route. **`python -m gregex -h` will bring up the `argparse` help.**
     - Only a fraction of the package's functionality is currently exposed through the command-line interface.

 ### CLI example usage

-Provided the `gregex` module is on your path (via e.g. step 2 of the installation process below), some of the functionality of the `gregex` Python module is available via `gregex -m gregex <ARGS>`.
+Provided the `gregex` module is in the current directory or on your path (via e.g. step 2 of the installation process below), some of the functionality of the `gregex` Python module is available via `python -m gregex <ARGS>`.

 All CLI functionality performs some operation on a single glycan linear code expression (the first and main argument to the script).
 Exactly which operation is dictated by other flags and arguments.